 "The incident was involuntary and this is demonstrated by the fact that I let the Williams by to lap me".

-Ralf Schumacher retains that the FIA should punish drivers who are repeated offenders in racing incidents, like Rubens Barrichello, with a four-race ban:
+Ralf Schumacher retains that the FIA should punish drivers that cause racing incidents with a four-race ban, referring to Rubens Barrichello:

 Michael Schumacher’s tests does not exactly start as hoped.
-At 6 p.m., at the entrance of the bridge, which could be defined as the high section of the track, the F2001 bangs violently against the protection barriers.
-On impact, the car loses the right rear wheel and the suspension.
-Luckily no damage to the driver.
-Possible causes of the accident include a gust of wind which may have hit the rear of the Ferrari.
-In the morning before the incident, Schumacher talked about Formula 1, Ferrari, Brazil and Imola, starting from the widespread unease among the constructors:
+At 6:00 p.m., the F2001 bangs violently against the protection barriers at the entrance of the bridge, which could be defined as the high section of the track.
+The car loses the right rear wheel and the suspension on impact.
+The driver is fortunately unscathed.
+The possible causes of the incident include a gust of wind which may have hit the rear of the Ferrari.
+Schumacher talked about Formula 1, Ferrari, Brazil and Imola the morning before the incident.
+The Ferrari driver started the interview by talking about the widespread unease among the constructors:

-"I did not elaborate the topic of Cantarella’s declarations.
+"I did not elaborate on the topic of Cantarella’s statements.
 The double Formula 1 championships seem far away from me.
-Anyway, I think that I will be already retired in 2006-2008.
-Still, it is true that Formula 1 is a right for everyone in television.
+When would it start, in six years’ time?
+I don't think I'll be on the circuit by then.
+I'm convinced that Formula One should be a patrimony for everyone and that everyone should be able to see it.
 It should be free-to-air".

 Next topic: what happened in Brazil?

-Where does the danger comes from now: Coulthard or Montoya?
+Where does the danger come from now: Coulthard or Montoya?

 "We know Coulthard, we are used to his performances but the danger is Hakkinen.
 Montoya is a young rookie who will be able to make a name for himself.
 It seems premature to talk about him as a new champion.
-An overtake is not enough.
-Ralf was eight tenths faster than him...
+After one overtaking maneuver, you are not automatically the champion.
+You need more.
+Don't misunderstand me, he did a fantastic race, but sometimes the media makes too much out of things.
+If you look at the pure lap times you see my brother was eight-tenths faster than Montoya, so the real winner should have been my brother.
 There were other overtakes that made people cry out for a miracle: Fisichella, Trulli, Button.
-None of them have become a World Champion".
+None of them have become a world champion".

-As mentioned by Schumacher, McLaren and Williams-BMW will need to be defeated.
-The team based in Grove, despite impressing the paddock for the performance in quali and race, only managed to put together two points in the first three races of this season, thanks to Ralf Schumacher’s 5th place in Malaysia.
-In the previous rounds, the two FW23 did not see the chequered flag.
-In Australia, the German was involved in the dramatic incident with Villeneuve, while Juan Pablo Montoya retired for an engine failure.
+On Friday 6th April 2001, Schumacher completes 104 laps and 3 start simulations.
+The current world championship focuses on tyres and aerodynamics.
+Badoer then goes on track with the F1-2000, to continue the development programme of the new electronic solutions.
+The German sets a 59"071 lap time.
+At the end of the day, Badoer sets a 1'00"203 at the end of a 15-lap stint with Schumacher’s car.
+The Ferrari test driver makes 10 start simulations as well.
+The test finishes on Saturday 7th April 2001.
+Schumacher ends it by completing a 27-lap stint.
+The current world champion assures that Ferrari will be more competitive at Imola.
+Schumacher mentions that McLaren and Williams-BMW needs to be defeated.
+The Grove-based team only managed to put together two points in the first three races of the season, despite impressing the paddock for the qualifying and race performance.
+Ralf Schumacher’s 5th place finish in Malaysia is the best result so far.
+In the previous two rounds, the two FW23 cars did not see the chequered flag.
+In Australia, the German was involved in the dramatic incident with Villeneuve while Juan Pablo Montoya retired for an engine failure.
 At Sepang, the Colombian driver was betrayed by the slippery asphalt.
-At Interlagos, the two drivers were respectively hit by Rubens Barrichello and Jos Verstappen.
-The BMW competition director and ex Formula 1 driver, Gerhard Berger, continues to say that Williams-BMW will only win in 2002 but what can we expected at Imola from Schumacher and Montoya?
+At Interlagos, the two Williams drivers were respectively hit by Rubens Barrichello and Jos Verstappen.
+The BMW director and ex Formula 1 driver, Gerhard Berger, continues to say that Williams-BMW will only win in 2002.
+What can Schumacher and Montoya do at Imola?

 What is missing at the moment?